orm81zp/project-BabyYodaBot/README.md

 show-phones                - used to display a phone: show-phone <name>
 change-phone              - used to change a phone: change-phone <name> <old phone> <new phone>
 remove-phone              - used to remove a phone: remove-phone <name> <phone>
+birthdays                 - used to display birthdays in coming days (7 by default): birthdays [days]

 save                      - used to save data: save help                      - used to display information about all commands: help